troyth/ooo/NOTES Harman.md

 > As for the bond between two real objects, the founding principle of object-oriented philosophy is the insight that such objects make no direct link whatsoever.
 (128)

+> In the case of any pairing of qualities, it is obvious that their normal state of existence is to be bound together in the same object: the multiple accidents of a sensual tree belong together only through the mediation of the tree, and the same holds for its numerous real qualities.
+(131)

 ***